Jepson Prairie Preserve

 Two years after the Nature Conservancy purchased the 1,566-acre site, it was dedicated as the Willis Linn Jepson Prairie Preserve in 1982.
 In 1983, the University of California brought the preserve into the University’s Natural Reserve System.
 In 1987 the National Park Service designated Dixon Vernal Pools, of which Jepson is the centerpiece, a National Natural Landmark.

 Solano Land Trust assumes primary responsibility for the management of the land with the goal to preserve, protect and enhance the habitat for native plants and animals.
-SLT works in partnership with the Nature Conservancy, University of California Natural Reserve System, Department of Fish and Game, and our dedicated volunteer docents.
+SLT works in partnership with the Nature Conservancy, University of California Natural Reserve System, Department of Fish and Wildlife, and our dedicated volunteer docents.

 Read Aleta George's article about Jepson Prairie, featured in Bay Nature magazine.